Play this article via Text To Speech

 FinTech – Financial Technology Lenders

-FinTech companies are focused on, but not limited to, providing financing assistance to ecommerce businesses.
+FinTech companies give ecommerce businesses financial assistance, among other things.
 They are mostly online financial institutions which offers almost paperless loan application and approval.

 FNSKU – Fulfillment Network Stock Keeping Unit